-Where: Student Health Center Conference Room 202
+Meetings: Wednesdays at 4 p.m. in the Student Health Center Conference Room, 202

 Purpose: Create a safe place for students in recovery to work together, share experiences, plan sober events in the community, celebrate triumphs, discuss struggles and collaborate on empowering solutions.

 Help Students Recover from: Drugs, alcohol and co-occurring disorders.
-This group is open to all Texas State students in any level of recovery, or who wish to further explore sobriety.
+This group is open to all Texas State students in any level of recovery or who wish to further explore sobriety.

 Our goal is to provide students with the following: